isc-projects/froot-src/README.md

 support (yet) for adding a standard unicast address.

 As far as the operating system kernel is concerned these IP addresses are (intentionally) invisible.
+This prevents the kernel from sending spurious ICMP or TCP RST messages relating to network ports that it doesn't know about.
 The server itself supports all of the required ARP and IPv6 Neighbor Discovery protocols necessary to announce its IP address(es) on the local network.
 It will also respond to ICMP and ICMPv6 "ping" packets sent to its addresses.

 To simplify implementation, all responses are sent to the exact same MAC address from which the request originated.
 The O/S routing table